LibertyDSNP/spec/pages/VerifiableCredentials/Types/DID.md

 # DIDs

-DSNP Users are referenced in Verifiable Credentials documents in compliance with the [Decentralized Identifiers v1.0](https://www.w3.org/TR/did-core/) specification.
+DSNP Users are referenced in Verifiable Credentials documents via DIDs compliant with the [Decentralized Identifiers v1.0](https://www.w3.org/TR/did-core/) specification.

 Applications that make use of Verifiable Credentials issued by DSNP Users MUST be able to resolve DSNP User DIDs to DID documents in order to verify that signatures were created with keys controlled by that user.
 A DSNP DID document is effectively a document aggregating DSNP User Data.